Rockism and poptimism

-Historical context
+History

 Early rock criticism

-Until the late 1960s, "pop" was considered to have the same definition as "rock" or "rock and roll".
+Until the late 1960s, "pop" was synonymous with "rock" or "rock and roll".
 From the 1960s to the 1970s, music magazines such as Rolling Stone and Creem laid the foundation for popular music criticism in an attempt to make popular music worthy of study.
 Following the release of the Beatles' 1967 album Sgt.
 Pepper's Lonely Hearts Club Band, such magazines began drawing a contrast between "pop" and "rock" (with "rock and roll" now referring to the 1950s style), creating a division that gave generic significance to both terms.

 "Pop" became associated with music that was more commercial, ephemeral, and accessible.
-"Rock" became associated with a style of music that was usually heavier and centered on the electric guitar.
-Besides general differences in musical style, the two words became associated with differing values.
-Many early rock reporters believed that rock embodied a particular set of values, such as rebelliousness, innovation, seriousness, and sociopolitical intent.
+"Rock" became associated with a style that was usually heavier and centered on the electric guitar.
+Besides general differences in style, the two words became associated with differing values.
+Many early rock reporters believed that rock embodied a particular set of values, such as rebelliousness, innovation, seriousness and sociopolitical intent.

-However, not all critics supported the idea of integrating high culture values into rock music, nor did they all argue for the importance of personal expression.
-In addition, some believed that such values were merely impositions of the cultural establishment.
-Nonetheless, a widespread belief among music critics in the 1960s and 1970s was that truly artistic music was made by singer-songwriters using traditional rock instruments on long-playing albums, and that pop hits reside on a lower aesthetic plane, a source of "guilty pleasure".
+Not all critics supported the integration of high culture values into rock music, or the importance of personal expression.
+Some believed that such values were merely impositions of the cultural establishment.
+Nonetheless, a widespread belief among music critics in the 1960s and 1970s was that truly artistic music was made by singer-songwriters using traditional rock instruments on long-playing albums, and that pop was on a lower aesthetic plane, a "guilty pleasure".

-In an essay published in Ulrich Beck's Global America?: The Cultural Consequences of Globalization (2004), sociologist Motti Regev says the canonising of rock music in the 1960s and 1970s among professional critics had created a status structure and orthodoxy that carried over into other developments in popular music through the next century; as examples of this "continuous canonization" he cites Robert Christgau's series of decade-end "Consumer Guide" collections (for the 1970s, 1980s, and 1990s) and Colin Larkin's All Time Top 1000 Albums book.
+In an essay published in Ulrich Beck's Global America?: The Cultural Consequences of Globalization (2004), the sociologist Motti Regev says the canonizing of rock music among professional critics had created a status structure and orthodoxy that carried over into other developments in popular music through the next century.
+As examples of this "continuous canonization", Regev cites Robert Christgau's decade-end "Consumer Guide" collections (for the 1970s, 1980s, and 1990s) and Colin Larkin's All Time Top 1000 Albums book.